pluginever/wc-serial-numbers/readme.txt

 - **Useful Integrations:** Enjoy compatibility with popular plugins like WPML for multilingual support, PDF Invoice & Packing Slips for easy documentation, and multivendor sites.
 This plugin is designed to integrate smoothly with a wide variety of tools and platforms to enhance your store experience.

-<pre>Maximize the potential of WC Serial Numbers by unlocking all its advanced features.<a href="https://pluginever.com/plugins/woocommerce-serial-numbers-pro">Get The PRO Version.</a></pre>
+<pre>Maximize the potential of Serial Numbers plugin by unlocking all its advanced features.<a href="https://pluginever.com/plugins/woocommerce-serial-numbers-pro">Get The PRO Version.</a></pre>

 === ⚡ More Upcoming Features: ===